thunderbird/policy-templates/README.md

  * [Thunderbird 78 (and older)](templates/esr78) (v2.12)
  * [Thunderbird 68](templates/esr68) (v1.17)

-The files are also available as a [zip archive](https://github.com/thundernest/policy-templates/archive/refs/heads/master.zip).
+The files are also available for download as a [zip archive](https://github.com/thundernest/policy-templates/archive/refs/heads/master.zip).

 <br>